theodo/falco/docs/development_tips.md

   ```
 - Enjoy! 🎉

-## How to import custom data from abackup file
+## How to import custom data from a backup file

 If you need to add a Django package in FALCO backend, please use folowing procedure: